muhsinan/PeerAssess/presentation_template.md

 ## 🎯 Conclusion

-**PeerAssess** represents a successful integration of modern web technologies, cloud infrastructure, and artificial intelligence to solve real educational challenges.
+**Peercept** represents a successful integration of modern web technologies, cloud infrastructure, and artificial intelligence to solve real educational challenges.
 The project demonstrates:

 - **Technical proficiency** in full-stack development
 - **Cloud deployment** expertise with Google Cloud Platform